Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 Weekly: Check your dog’s teeth and gums for redness, swelling, or unusual buildup.

 This isn’t complicated.
 It’s just consistent.
-And the payoff goes way beyond fresh breath — you’re protecting your dog from painful dental disease, reducing inflammation, and potentially adding years to their life.
+And the payoff goes beyond fresh breath — you’re staying ahead of problems that are far more expensive and painful to deal with later.

 Frequently Asked Questions